Yilun0221/CCA_Final_Project/README.md

 # CCA_Final_Project

-This folder shows the group work of Sunny Li, Yilun Xu and Yiheng Zhu.
+This folder shows the group work of Sunny Li and Yilun Xu.
+Here are some descriptions to the files in this folder: